temporalio/documentation/docs/dev-guide/golang/project-setup.md

 #### View in Web UI

-We can also use the Web UI to see the Workflows associated with the Namespace.
+You can also use the Web UI to see the Workflows associated with the Namespace.

-The local development server starts up the Web UI at [http://localhost:8233](http://localhost:8233).
+The local development server starts the Web UI at [http://localhost:8233](http://localhost:8233).

-When you visit for the first time, the Web UI direct you to [http://localhost:8233/namespaces/default/workflows](http://localhost:8233/namespaces/default/workflows).
+When you visit for the first time, the Web UI directs you to [http://localhost:8233/namespaces/default/workflows](http://localhost:8233/namespaces/default/workflows).

 Use the Namespace dropdown to select the project Namespace you created earlier.

 <div class="tdiw"><div class="tditw"><p class="tdit">Web UI Namespace selection</p></div><div class="tdiiw"><img class="img_ev3q" src="/img/web-ui-namespace-selection.png" alt="Web UI Namespace selection" height="1402" width="3004" /></div></div>

-You should now be at [http://localhost:8233/namespaces/backgroundcheck_namespace/workflows](http://localhost:8233/namespaces/backgroundcheck_namespace/workflows)
+You should now be at [http://localhost:8233/namespaces/backgroundcheck_namespace/workflows](http://localhost:8233/namespaces/backgroundcheck_namespace/workflows).

 ### Temporal Cloud

-**How to start a Workflow with Temporal CLI when using Temporal Cloud.**
+**How to start a Workflow with Temporal CLI when using Temporal Cloud**

 Run the `temporal workflow start` command, and make sure to specify the certificate and private key arguments.